 LCC's BAS-OLTM utilizes a mixed-modality and cohort-based model developed to meet the learning needs of non-traditional, adult learners.
 Students who are juggling work, families, and other responsibilities or who are place bound, cannot attend a traditional academic setting which would require the loss of employment, relocation, or time spent on travel.
 Nontraditional students also need a learning community to stay connected.
 In a recent survey of current students interested in the BAS-OLTM and a survey of local employers, both groups overwhelmingly asked for a program that was flexible but not entirely online.
 Studies show that students from nontraditional backgrounds are especially vulnerable to work/school/life challenges (Giancola, Grawitch, & Borchert, 2009).
 They are at a higher risk of not completing a degree relative to other students (National Student Clearinghouse Research Center, 2013).
 The risk increases when taking online courses.
-For example, studies across the U.S., show that online course retention rates continue to decline for underrepresented student populations.
+For example, studies across the U.S., show that online course retention rates tend to be lower than those in face-to-face courses (Bawa, 2016).
+Online retention rates continue to decline for underrepresented student populations.
 (Johnson & Mejia, 2015).
 One of LCC's BAS-OLTM guiding principles is to "develop a program which meets the learning needs of nontraditional adult learners" which requires the anticipation of challenges and creation of equitable instructional strategies for student success.
 Diagram 1 illustrates the components of the BAS-OLTM curriculum design that will set students up for success.